Multi-Agent Support

 Complete Workflows

-# 2. Implementer finishes work and notifies the team
+# 1. Implementer finishes work and notifies all reviewers

 thrum send "PR #42 ready for review: JWT auth implementation" \